Songs in A Minor: Anniversary projects

 In April 2011, Keys announced plans to commemorate the 10th anniversary of Songs in A Minor, with reissues in multiple formats and Piano & I: A One Night Only Event with Alicia Keys, originally intended as a singular concert at the Beacon Theatre in New York City on June 30.
 In a statement, Keys said: "This album is possibly the most precious to me as your first album only happens once, and so Songs in A Minor will always hold a special place in my life that's filled with amazing memories.
 I'm so proud the songs are still being enjoyed, and I'm crazy excited to share songs never heard before."
 The concert was subsequently expanded into a promotional tour, with additional dates in Paris, London and Los Angeles during June.
 During the shows, Keys performed the album in its entirety and told stories of its recording.

 Double-disc deluxe and box set collector's editions of Songs in A Minor were released on June 28, 2011.
 Both included previously unreleased material, while the collector's edition bonus DVD featured a documentary chronicling the making of the record.
 The original album was simultaneously made available on vinyl for the first time.
 Furthermore, Keys performed a medley of "Typewriter", "Fallin", "A Woman's Worth" with Bruno Mars, and "Maybach Music" with Rick Ross at the BET Awards 2011 on June 26, as well as performing "Fallin", "Butterflyz", and "Empire State of Mind (Part II) Broken Down" on Good Morning America on June 28, the same day a wax figure of her was unveiled at Madame Tussauds New York.
 BET aired The Story So Far, a special highlighting Keys' ten-year career through her BET performances and interviews, on June 29.

 Songs in A Minor was reissued again on June 4, 2021, in commemoration of its 20th anniversary, including the previously unreleased "Foolish Heart" and "Crazy (Mi Corazon)".
 To promote the release, Keys performed a medley of "Piano & I", "A Woman's Worth", "How Come You Don't Call Me", and "Fallin" at the 2021 Billboard Music Awards on May 23; the performance was introduced with a speech from Michelle Obama.
 Keys also appeared on the cover of the May 26, 2021 issue of Bustle, which featured a story on the creation of Songs in A Minor and its subsequent impact.
 Sony Music also launched an interactive website dedicated to fan letters regarding the album.
+For its 25th anniversary, the album was reissued in two limited-edition vinyl variants on June 26, 2026, including "Foolish Heart" and "Crazy (Mi Corazon)" as bonus tracks.
+Keys performed "Fallin" with British singer-songwriter Raye, and "Lovin' U" with the top three contestants, on the season 24 finale of American Idol on May 11, 2026.